developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***On*** is chosen, then when the key code is sent, it is sent with the Shift keyboard state active.
 This will ensure that the key code is interpreted as an Shift key.

-- If this Managed Configuration is not specified, then when the key code is sent, the Shift keyboard state will not be changed.
-This will cause the key to be interpreted as an Shift key or not based on the existing state.
+- If this Managed Configuration is not specified, then when the key code is sent, the Shift keyboard state is not changed.
+This causes the key to be interpreted as a Shift key or not based on the existing state.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Trigger